CGotw/IntervalConvertor/readme.md

 - query\_input\_path：A list file, containing the chromosome ID , the start and end location and line number of each fragment.
 - query\_gaf\_path：The gaf file created with the query genome and the pan-genome graph file, including at least the reference and query genomes.
 - output\_file\_path：Save the result of the Interval Conversionl.
+- reference_name: The reference genome name for GFA File.

 **Run command**